vigna/epserde-rs/README.md

 you will not even notice the difference if you access both versions using the trait `BitFieldSlice`.

-# Derived and hand-made implementation
+# Derived and hand-made implementations

 We strongly suggest using the procedural macro [`Epserde`](`epserde_derive::Epserde`) to make your own types serializable and deserializable.
 Just invoking the macro